 Cultivation of Team Meaningfulness by Team Members

 Substitute for Leadership While empowering leaders can be a central driver of team meaningfulness, the team and its members may also crucially shape work meaning (Rosso et al., 2010).
-Exploring the role of others than empowering leaders as sources of team meaningfulness, are in line with the substitutes for leadership theory (e.g., Dionne et al., 2005; Howell & Dorfman, 1986; Howell et al., 1986; Kerr & Jermier, 1978), which delineates how followers, task and organizational factors may substitute the effect of leaders’ behaviors on individual and team outcomes.
-Substitutes for leadership are characteristics that render leadership behaviors, and diminish the leaders’ ability to influence subordinate criterion variables; in effect, they replace the leader’s influence (Kerr & Jermier, 1978).
+Exploring the role of others than empowering leaders as sources of team meaningfulness, are in line with the substitutes for leadership theory (e.g., Kerr and Jermier, 1978; Howell and Dorfman, 1986; Howell et al., 1986; Dionne et al., 2005), which delineates how followers, task and organizational factors may substitute the effect of leaders’ behaviors on individual and team outcomes.
+Substitutes for leadership are characteristics that render leadership behaviors, and diminish the leaders’ ability to influence subordinate criterion variables; in effect, they replace the leader’s influence (Kerr and Jermier, 1978).
 These characteristics are commonly explored as moderators of the leader-outcome relationship (Dionne et al., 2005).
 In such a situation, although the leadership behaviors and the substitute both act in the same direction on the outcome, the interaction between them is in the opposite direction, reflecting a situation in which a high level of the substitute attenuates the relationship between the leadership behavior and the outcome (Howell et al., 1986).
 The study on substitutes for leadership as moderators of the relationship between empowering leadership and organizational outcomes, and specifically team meaningfulness and performance, is limited (Cheong et al., 2019).
 We address this gap by looking at the conditions that enable team members to actively contribute to team meaningfulness when allowed to interact in their work, in a way that can substitute for empowering leadership behaviors.

 The Role of Task Interdependence